 Discount rate - The discount rate (also known as the Single Equivalent Interest Rate (SEIR), as described by GASB 74) used to measure the total OPEB liability was 7.00%.
 Premiums paid to the Public Education Employees' Health Insurance Board for active employees shall include an amount to partially fund the cost of coverage for retired employees.
 The projection of cash flows used to determine the discount rate assumed that plan contributions will be made at the current contribution rates.
 Each year, the State specifies the monthly employer rate that participating school systems must contribute for each active employee.
-Currently, the monthly employer rate is \$800 per active member for participating employers.
-Approximately, 15.257% of the employer contributions were used to assist in funding retiree benefit payments in 2022 and it is assumed that the 15.257% will increase at the same rate as expected benefit payments for the closed group reaching 20.00%.
-It is assumed the \$800 rate will increase with inflation at 2.50% starting in 2027.
-Retiree benefit payments for University members are paid by the Universities and are not included in the cash flow projections.
+Currently, the monthly employer rate is \$800 per non-university active member.
+Approximately, 11.051% of the employer contributions were used to assist in funding retiree benefit payments in 2023 and it is assumed that the 11.051% will increase or decrease at the same rate as expected benefit payments for the closed group with a cap of 20.00%.
+It is assumed the \$800 rate will remain flat until, based on budget projections, it increases to \$940 in fiscal year 2027 and then will increase with inflation at 2.50% starting in 2028.
+Retiree benefit payments for university members are paid by the Universities and are not included in the cash flow projections.
 The discount rate determination will use a municipal bond rate to the extent the trust is projected to run out of money before all benefits are paid.
-Projected future benefit payments for all current plan members are projected through 2120.
+Therefore, the projected future benefit payments for all current plan members are projected through 2121.